- Atlantic Beach Leadership

 She also coordinated neighborhood watch groups within the community and was a certified Crime Prevention Officer.
 In 2009, she was promoted to the rank of Lieutenant and spent time in all three divisions - Patrol, Investigations and Support Services (Records, Communications and Property and Evidence).
 In 2011, she was promoted to the rank of Commander.
 Commander Layson has served as the agency’s Public Information Officer since 2005 and currently leads the Investigations and Administration Division.

-In 2006, Lieutenant Cameron received his Bachelor’s Degree in Workforce Education and Development from Southern Illinois University and in 2009 he received his Master’s Degree in Management and Leadership from Webster University.
-Lieutenant Cameron graduated in 2008 from the Florida Leadership Academy (Class 8).
-Lieutenant Cameron has been a Police Academy Instructor for the Northeast Florida Criminal Justice Center since 2003 and a Police Academy Instructor for the St. John’s River State College Criminal Justice Training Program since 2010.
+In 2006, Commander Cameron received his Bachelor’s Degree in Workforce Education and Development from Southern Illinois University and in 2009 he received his Master’s Degree in Management and Leadership from Webster University.
+Commander Cameron graduated in 2008 from the Florida Leadership Academy (Class 8).
+Commander Cameron has been a Police Academy Instructor for the Northeast Florida Criminal Justice Center since 2003 and a Police Academy Instructor for the St. John’s River State College Criminal Justice Training Program since 2010.
+In 2020 he was promoted to Police Commander and leads the Operations Division, Community Initiatives Division, Training and Logistics Division, and serves as the Special Response Team Commander.

 Lieutenant Edward Peck